shantanupagare/pmem-CSI/README.md

 ### QEMU and Kubernetes

-E2E testing relies on a cluster running inside multiple QEMU virtual machines deployed by govm.
+E2E testing relies on a cluster running inside multiple QEMU virtual machines deployed by [GoVM](https://github.com/govm-project/govm).
 The same cluster can also be used interactively when real hardware is not available.

 This is known to work on a Linux development host system.
-The user must be able to run commands as root via `sudo`.
+The user must be allowed to use Docker.

 KVM must be enabled and the user must be allowed to use it.
 Usually this is done by adding the user to the `kvm` group.
 The